 Fitpacking is body composition change.
 Do not come fixated on one number -- weight.

-but put on 4 pounds of muscle and 1 pound of water for a net loss of 1 pound.
+but put on almost as much muscle and water for a small net loss of weight.

 People are crushed by losing only 1 pound, even though they may have lost fat, built muscle